ramyo564/ramyo564.github.io/_posts/Spring/Ranga_Spring_udemy/Ranga_Section3_Using Spring Framework to Create and Manage Your Java Objects/2023-04-19-Why do we have a lot of Dependencies.md

 layout: single
 title: "Why do we have a lot of Dependencies?"
 categories: Spring
-tag: [Java,"Starting Spring Framework","Why do we have a lot of Dependencies?","Dependencies"]
+tag: [Java,"[BIG] Starting Spring Framework","Why do we have a lot of Dependencies?","Dependencies"]
 toc: true
 toc_sticky: true
 author_profile: false
 sidebar:

 ---
-# Starting Spring Framework ( 8 )
+# Starting Spring Framework (8)
 / Dependencies /

 - In Game Runner Hello World App, we have very few classes